chhuang-one/sqxclib/README.md

  */
 #define SQ_CONFIG_ENTRY_NAME_CASE_SENSITIVE        1

-/* If user doesn't specify SQL string length, program will use it by default.
+/* If SQL string length is not specified, program will use it by default.
    SQL_STRING_LENGTH_DEFAULT
  */
 #define SQ_CONFIG_SQL_STRING_LENGTH_DEFAULT      191